com-480-data-visualization/404-OrbitNotFound/reports/Milestone_1/report.md

 The main dataset used in this project comes from the Satellite Catalog (SATCAT) provided by [CelesTrak](https://celestrak.org/satcat/).

 This catalog contains information about objects currently present in Earth orbit.
 The objects are categorized into several groups, including active satellites, inactive satellites, rocket bodies, and unidentified objects.
-For each object, the dataset includes orbital information in the form of Two-Line Element sets (TLEs), which allow the orbit of the object to be reconstructed.
-In addition, the dataset provides metadata such as:
+For every active satellites, the dataset includes orbital information in the form of Two-Line Element sets (TLEs), which allow the orbit of the object to be reconstructed.
+In addition and for all objects the dataset provides metadata such as:

 - Operational status
 - Decay rate